What is an echocardiogram?

 - Problems with the flow or pumping of blood through the heart

-- Changes in the heart that could be signs of pulmonary embolism or possible aortic aneurysm
+- Changes in the heart that could be signs of pulmonary embolism, a tumor, or aortic aneurysm

 It is also possible to use an echocardiogram to get a more exact idea of which parts of the heart have been damaged in people who have coronary artery disease (CAD) or who have had a heart attack.
 If an electrocardiogram (ECG) shows abnormal results, having an echocardiogram too could provide more information.

-Echocardiograms can't show the individual coronary arteries, though.
-Cardiac catheterization would be needed for that.
-But the ultrasound images may offer indirect evidence of blood flow problems in the coronary arteries.
+Echocardiograms can't show the individual coronary arteries – cardiac catheterization or computed tomography (CT) would be needed for that.
+But the ultrasound images can provide indirect signs of blood flow problems in the coronary arteries.
 For example, if certain areas of the heart show less movement than normal, it could be a sign of poor blood flow in the coronary arteries.

 How can you prepare for an echocardiogram?